ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/camera_calibration.md

     </figure>

 9. Press the save button to see the result.
-Data is saved to  “/tmp/calibrationdata.tar.gz”
+Data is saved to  "/tmp/calibrationdata.tar.gz"

 10. To use the the calibration file unzip the calibration.tar.gz

     `tar -xvf calibration.tar.gz`

-11. In the folder images used for calibration are available and also “**ost.yaml**” and “**ost.txt**”.
+11. In the folder images used for calibration are available and also "**ost.yaml**" and "**ost.txt**".
 You can use the yaml file which contains the calibration parameters as directed by the camera driver.